 For All Billing and Account Information Please Contact

-Starting on March 21, 2022 the Public Works employees will begin the 2022 Spring Hydrant Flushing Program.
+Starting on October 2, 2023 the Public Works employees will begin the 2023 Fall Hydrant Flushing Program.
 They will be working Monday –Thursday nights for approx. 2 weeks between the hours of 7:00pm and 11:30pm.
 (Weather Dependent)

 BENEFITS OF HYDRANT FLUSHING